The error and perturbation bounds of the general absolute value equations: An application

 In fact, by making use of the AVEs (\ref{eq:422}), we also obtain Theorem 2.8 and Theorem 3.1 in \cite{Chen07}.
-To achieve this goal, without loss of generality, we consider the relationship between the solution of the LCP$(A,b)$ and the solution of LCP$(B,c)$.
+To achieve this goal, without loss of generality, we consider the relationship between the solution of the LCP$(A,b)$ and the solution of LCP$(B,c)$, i.e.,

 Assume that $x^{\ast}$ and $y^{\ast}$ are the unique solutions of the LCP$(A,b)$ and the LCP$(B,c)$, respectively.
-Then
+Similar to (\ref{eq:422}), we have

 and